liuchengxu/vim-which-key/README.md

 " On-demand lazy load
 Plug 'liuchengxu/vim-which-key', { 'on': ['WhichKey', 'WhichKey!'] }

-" To register the descriptions when using the on-demand load feature, use the autocmd hook to call which#register(), " e.g., register for the Space key(see more configuration details in the following sections):
+" To register the descriptions when using the on-demand load feature, " use the autocmd hook to call which#register(), e.g., register for the Space key:
 " autocmd!
-User vim-which-key call which_key#register('<Space>', 'g:which_key_map')
+User vim-which-key call which#register('<Space>', 'g:which_key_map')
 ```

 For other plugin managers please refer to their document for more details.